Anqi-Zhou/persp-research-econ_Spr20/FinalPaper/README.md

 - `economic freedom index.ipynb`: Apply the training data to various machine learning models and do the comparison for test data.
 Construct economic freedom index.

-- `regression for main model.do`: Obtaining empirical results of main model in Stata.
+- `regression for main model.do`: Obtain empirical results of main model in Stata.

 ### Data